theforeman/puppet-puppet/README.md

 ## PuppetDB integration

-The Puppet master can be configured to export catalogs and reports to a PuppetDB instance, using the puppetlabs/puppetdb module.
-Use its `puppetdb::server` class to install the PuppetDB server and this module to configure the Puppet master to connect to PuppetDB.
+The Puppet server can be configured to export catalogs and reports to a PuppetDB instance, using the puppetlabs/puppetdb module.
+Use its `puppetdb::server` class to install the PuppetDB server and this module to configure the Puppet server to connect to PuppetDB.

 Requires [puppetlabs/puppetdb](https://forge.puppetlabs.com/puppetlabs/puppetdb)